firecracker-microvm/firecracker/docs/jailer.md

     Firecracker.
   - 2 (default): advanced filtering.
 This adds further checks on some of the parameters of the allowed syscalls.
-  Please note the jailer already passes the following parameters to the Firecracker process: `--api-sock` and `--id`.
+  Please note the jailer already passes `--id` parameter to the Firecracker process.

 ## Jailer Operation